 Beginning in fiscal year 2011, the ERS offered a new program, known as the Contribution Stabilization Program created pursuant to Part TT of Chapter 57 of the Laws of 2010 (the "Contribution Stabilization Program"), which authorized participating employers to amortize a portion of their annual pension costs during periods when actuarial contribution rates exceed thresholds established by the Contribution Stabilization Program, thereby reducing a participating employer's annual pension contribution in a given year by paying a portion of such contribution over time.
 The County elected to participate in the program beginning in fiscal year 2012, resulting in a reduction of the County's portion of the annual pension contribution paid in December 2011 of approximately \$37.4 million.
-For fiscal year 2013, the reduction for the County's portion of the annual pension contribution paid in December 2011 of the Contribution Stabilization Program, the terms of the Contribution Stabilization Program, the amount amortized in equal annual installments with interest over a ten-year period, which it may prepay at any time without penalty.
+For fiscal year 2013, the reduction for the County's portion of the annual pension contribution paid in December 2012 was approximately \$52.5 million.
+Pursuant to the terms of the Contribution Stabilization Program, the County will pay the amount amortized in equal annual installments with interest over a ten-year period, which it may prepay at any time without penalty.
 The interest rate on the amortized amount in a particular year will be fixed for the duration of the ten-year repayment period.